 ZITADEL uses Go templates to render the login UI.
 Due to a improper use of the text/template instead of the html/template package, the Login UI did not sanitize input parameters.
 An attacker could create a malicious link, where he injected code which would be rendered as part of the login screen.
 While it was possible to inject HTML including javascript, the execution of such scripts would be prevented by the …

-Impact ZITADEL uses a cookie to identify the user agent (browser) and its user sessions.
+ZITADEL uses a cookie to identify the user agent (browser) and its user sessions.
 Although the cookie was handled according to best practices, it was accessible on subdomains of the ZITADEL instance.
 An attacker could take advantage of this and provide a malicious link hosted on the subdomain to the user to gain access to the victim’s account in certain scenarios.
-A possible victim would need to login through …
+A possible victim would need to login through the …